walidichcho/Bamazon/README.md

 npm install.
 Bamazon uses some node modules and connects to a Mysql database to store and retrieve product and department information.

-Mysqi main Table has ten rows and 5 columns:
+MySQL main Table has ten rows and 5 columns:

 ![](images/maintable.png)